devwithzachary/presentations/developer-advocacy/deck.md

 - Lead Developer Advocate for Huawei's AppGallery Connect
 - Android Developer for 10 years
-- Move into DevRel and Never looked back!
+- Moved into DevRel and never looked back!

 <!--